Law25/boilerplate/README.md

 ARPANET contract

-3.-1969- On Oct 29, UCLA'S Network Management center, Stanford research  institute(SRI), University of California-Santa Barbara and Univesity of Utah install nodes.
+3.-1969- On Oct 29, UCLA'S Network Management center, Stanford research  institute(SRI), University of California-Santa Barbara and University of Utah install nodes.
 The first message is "LO", which was an attempt by student Charles Kline to "LOGIN" to the SRI computer from the University.
 However the message was unable to be completed because the SRI system crashed